jkjk809/Graphics-Programming-with-OpenGL/README.md

 - STB Image: Image loading.
 - GLM: Math Library.

-## Controls
-- You can move with W,A,S,D and look with mouse.
-- Press M to view wireframes.
-- Switch to Linear sampling with L.
-- Switch to Nearest sampling with N.
-- F to enter camera fly mode.

 ## Feedback
 Feedback is appreciated but I am not accepting commits.
 Thank you!